jquant/jai-sdk.js/README.md

   access_token: '<your token>',
 });

-// to send token for your e-mail
+// to send token to your e-mail

 async sendTokenToEmail(){
     return api.getAuthKey({